 To achieve this you will need to up your ISO setting to at least 800, possibly as far as 1600 if your camera goes that high.
 If needed, you can use noise reduction software to clean up the noise from the high ISO.
 Otherwise good panning skills are essential with slower shutter speeds.

 3. Turn off your automatic flash to stop the light reflecting off the glass.

 4. Anyone who has taken pictures that include glass, will tell you that reflections can be a photographers nightmare.
-To help eliminate glass reflections, try using a rubber lens hood and keep the front of it in direct contact with the glass.
+To help eliminate glass reflections, try using a rubber lens hood and keep the front of the lens hood in direct contact with the glass.

 6. Patience is the key to taking good photographs of fish.
 Focus on a specific area and wait for the fish to swim into view.

 7. Don’t aim your digital camera in a downward direction.
-For best results try to take the photograph at an angle that is perpendicular to the glass and the subject.
+For best results try to take aquarium photographs at an angle that is perpendicular to the glass and the subject.
 You might have to kneel down for this.
 Otherwise the glass can distort the cameras focus, making it hard to get a clear photograph.

-8. If at first you don’t succeed, try try again.
-Good photographers often return to the same place more than once
+8. If at first you don’t succeed in your first aquarium photography attempt, try try again.
+Good aquarium photographers regularly return to the same place.

 Sign-up for our online photography course and learn how to take better photos in easy to understand “at your own pace” lessons.

 Click here for more information and sign-up details!